Skip to main content

 Here is how a typical model graph for a simple backend server with a database might appear.

-Was the visualization helpful?
+Was this visualization helpful?

 The purpose of graphs in Octo is to ensure that everything in this model graph is self-explanatory.
 These core models serve as the fundamental building blocks of infrastructure, enabling developers to comprehend and intuitively interact with them.